-Memantine is contraindicated to patients with known hypersensitivity to the active ingredient or any of its components.
+Memantine hydrochloride is contraindicated in patients with known hypersensitivity to memantine hydrochloride or to any excipients.

-It is not known whether Memantine is excreted in human breast milk but, taking into consideration the lipophilicity of the substance, this probably occurs.
-Women taking Memantine should not breast-feed.
+Breastfeeding: It is not known whether memantine is excreted in human breast milk but, taking into consideration the lipophilicity of the substance, this probably occurs.
+Women taking memantine should be breast-feed.

 Click on icon to see table/diagram/image

 Alzheimer's disease has been associated with depression, suicidal ideation and suicide.
-In post-marketing experience these events have been reported in patients treated with Memantine hydrochloride.
+In post-marketing experience these events have been reported in patients treated memantine.

-Other active substances such as such as cimetidine, ranitidine, procainamide, quinidine, quinine and nicotine that use the same renal cationic transport system as amantadine may also possibly interact with memantine leading to a potential risk of increased plasma levels.
+Other active substances such as cimetidine, ranitidine, procainamide, quinidine, quinine and nicotine that use the same renal cationic transport system as amantadine may also possible interact with memantine leading to a potential risk of increased plasma levels.

 There may be a possibility of reduced serum level of hydrochlorothiazide (HCT) when memantine is co-administered with HCT or any combination with HCT.

-In post-marketing experience isolated cases with INR increases have been reported in patients concomitantly treated with warfarin.
-Although no causal relationship has been established, close monitoring of prothrombin time or INR is advisable for patients concomitantly treated with oral anticoagulants.
+In post-marketing experience isolated cases with international normalized ratio (INR) increases have been reported in patients concomitantly treated with warfarin.
+Although no casual relationship has been established, close monitoring of prothrombin time or INR is advisable for patients concomitantly treated with oral anticoagulants.

 In single dose PK studies in young healthy subjects no relevant drug-drug interaction of memantine with glyburide/metformin or donepezil was observed.